 - Sell to a cash home buyer in TN: You could also sell your house to one of the cash buyers in Tennessee, which would eliminate the need to pay an agent commission altogether.
-These types of buyers are typically investment firms that buy properties in as-is condition, require no home repairs and pay in cash.
+These types of buyers are typically investment firms that buy properties in as-is condition, require no home repairs, and pay in cash.
 They don’t charge agent commissions to buy your home and will even help pay closing costs.

 A transfer tax, also called a government transfer tax or title fee, is the amount you’ll pay to the government when you officially hand over your home’s ownership to the new buyer.

-The cost of this tax greatly varies state to state, which makes it difficult to find an accurate estimate of closing costs.
+The cost of this tax greatly varies from state to state, which makes it difficult to find an accurate estimate of closing costs.
 Now, to show you how much this number varies depending on the location, let’s take a look at the top 10 real estate markets.
-(These figures come from 6% agent commission of each area’s median home value.)
+(These figures come from a 6% agent commission of each area’s median home value.)

 Metro area Transfer tax amount, based on median-valued home